fivetran/dbt_ad_reporting/README.md

     - name: conversions
     - name: local_spend_amount
 ```
 It is important that if you are looking to configure a passthrough metric for an ad reporting end model you will need to ensure that metric is included in all of your upstream variables.
-Additionally, you will need to ensure the name is consistent.
+Additionally, you will need to ensure the name of the metric is consistent across platforms.
 If a certain upstream platform does not include the metric you want to pass along, you can simply include a `transform_sql` argument to pass a null value through.
 Please see the below configuration as an example when using the Microsoft Ads, Apple Search Ads, Google Ads, Snapchat Ads, TikTok Ads, and Reddit Ads platforms within a `dbt_project.yml`.

-Finally, please ensure you exercised due diligence when adding metrics to these models.
+>**Note**: Please ensure you exercised due diligence when adding metrics to these models.
 The metrics added by default (`clicks`, `impressions`, and `cost`) have been vetted by the Fivetran team maintaining this package for accuracy.
 There are metrics included within the source reports, for example metric averages, which may be inaccurately represented at the grain for reports created in this package.
 You will want to ensure whichever metrics you pass through are indeed appropriate to aggregate at the respective reporting levels provided in this package.

 >**Note**: While the below configuration is only for a subset of Ad platforms, the same strategy will be used for all other possible combinations of upstream Ad platform dependencies.